As a professional scrapbook artist, paper crafter, and author, I have taught people how to turn family memories into legacies for 20 years.

 What Are Die Cut Machines?

-While there are many types of die cut machines, they are broken down into two types, manual machines and electronic machines.
+While there are many types of die cut machines, they are broken down into two types, manual machines, and electronic machines and digital electronic cutting machines.
 Each type has its own advantages.

 Advantages of Manual Machines